 - Space-occupying lesions (SOLs) – i.e., edema, ganglia, lipomas, osteophytes, scars, supernumerary muscles, tumors and varicosities1,3

 - Systemic – i.e. peripheral vascular disease, thyroid disorders, and diabetes mellitus1

 FAENs are relatively uncommon though clinically important entities.

 - Tarsal tunnel syndrome, a more recognized entrapment neuropathy, has a reported incidence rate up to 0.6%.4 However, its true incidence and that of other FAENs are unclear secondary in part to under-diagnosis related to occasional unreliability of the clinical and electrodiagnostic (EDX) examination & distraction by more apparent injuries.1,5

-- In general, middle-aged women have a subtle predisposition for developing an entrapment neuropathy.6,7
+- A recent meta-analysis suggests that strenuous activity and a prior history of trauma could serve as potential risk factors in patients with TTS.6 In general, middle-aged women have a subtle predisposition for developing an entrapment neuropathy.7,8

-- Sports related repetitive microtrauma is a contributing causative factor in approximately 50% of inferior calcaneal neuropathies (ICN).1,8
+- Sports-related repetitive microtrauma is a contributing causative factor in approximately 50% of inferior calcaneal neuropathies (ICN).1,9

 Five major peripheral nerves traverse the ankle and innervate the foot: